 Here is my quick and easy one-pan recipe for savory and satisfying shakshuka at home:

-- Heat oil in a pan on a low/medium heat.
+- Heat oil in a pan on low/medium heat.
 Then add garlic, onions, and red bell peppers to the pan and sauté for a few minutes.
 Next, add cumin, paprika, salt, and pepper to taste.
 Finally, Stir and cook for 1 minute.

 - Add tomato purée and stir for 1 minute.
 Then, add 1 can of tomatoes and stir.